Papers, Please: Gameplay

-The gameplay of Papers, Please focuses on the work life of an immigration inspector at a border checkpoint for the fictional country of Arstotzka in the year 1982.
-In the time frame of the game, Arstotzka has recently ended a six-year-long war with the neighboring country of Kolechia, yet political tensions between them and other nearby countries remain high.
+Papers, Please depicts the life of an immigration inspector at a border checkpoint for the fictional country of Arstotzka in the year 1982.
+Arstotzka has recently ended a six-year-long war with the neighboring country of Kolechia, yet political tensions between them and other nearby countries remain high.

-As a checkpoint inspector, the player is tasked with reviewing the documents of arrivals — allowing legitimate travelers through the border, denying entry to individuals with insufficient or expired documents, and arresting suspected criminals, terrorists, and entrants with forged or stolen documents.
+As a checkpoint inspector, the player must review the documents of arrivals – allowing legitimate travelers through the border, denying entry to those with insufficient or expired documents, and arresting suspected criminals, terrorists, and entrants with forged or stolen documents.
 For each in-game day, the player is given specific rules on what documentation is required and conditions to allow entry, which become progressively more difficult over time.
 One by one, immigrants arrive at the checkpoint and provide their paperwork, which must be reviewed against the scheduled rules.
 If discrepancies are discovered, the player may interrogate the applicant, demand missing documents, compare the applicant's fingerprints against identity records, and order full body scans.
 If incriminating evidence is discovered, the player may order the entrant arrested.
 The player ultimately must stamp the entrant's passport to accept or deny entry, or order an arrest.
 If the player has violated protocol, a citation will be issued via in-game fax to the player's booth shortly after the entrant leaves.
 The player has a limited amount of real time, representing a full day shift at the checkpoint, to process as many arrivals as possible.